heurezjusz/Athenet/README.md

 ```

 ### Downloading auxiliary files
-Validation data and weights for AlexNet and GoogleNet are available online
+Validation data and weights for AlexNet and GoogleNet are available online.
 More tips in alexnet_readme.txt and googlenet_readme.txt